srid/purescript-book-sources/chapter3.md

 Array Boolean

 > :type [1, false]
-Cannot unify Int with Boolean.
+Could not match type Int with Boolean.
 ```

 The error in the last example is an error from the type checker, which unsuccessfully attempted to _unify_ (i.e. make equal) the types of the two elements.